 Check out these powerful WordPress plugins to get started!

 Speaking of search engine optimisation (SEO), WordPress offers a variety of different tools for making sure that your website can easily be crawled by search engines and included in their search results.

-When you’re launching a website, you surely want to attract visitors and relevant traffic to your page, so SEO is a major issue you should focus on.
+When you’re launching a website, you want to attract visitors and relevant traffic to your page.
+Therefore, SEO is a major issue you should focus on.